Skip to content

 Network guidance shaped for scanability, day-two clarity, and operator context.

 agh-network/v0 is the implemented network protocol used by AGH Runtime.
-It defines a small JSON envelope, seven message kinds, channel-scoped routing, lightweight interactions, and capability transfer.
+It defines a small JSON envelope, six message kinds, two conversation surfaces (public threads and restricted direct rooms), workspace-qualified channel routing, lightweight work lifecycle, and capability transfer.
 The transport can change, but the core envelope semantics stay the same.

 The implementation in AGH uses NATS as the transport binding.
 Operators normally do not publish to NATS directly.
 They use the daemon-owned CLI, API, web UI, or session runtime surfaces so AGH can validate, route, queue, and audit each message.